MarcoWorms/dices-and-decks/readme.md

 ## Gameplay:

-On each floor of the tower, you'll encounter one of four possible events: Monster, Trap, Treasure, or Empty Room.
+On each floor of the tower, you'll encounter one of four possible events: Monster, Trap, Treasure, or Miniboss.
 Reveal the first card in the row to determine the event type:

 * 2-10: Monster (number = monster's health, d6 attack, d4 defense).
 * J, Q: Trap (J = easy, Q = hard).